openprocurement/openprocurement.api/docs/source/authentication.rst

 Using token
 ~~~~~~~~~~~

-You can pass access token in following ways:
+You can pass access token in the following ways:

 1) `acc_token` URL query string parameter
 2) `X-Access-Token` HTTP request header